pkscout/script.artistslideshow/README.txt

 You must have a compatible skin (or update your skin using the instructions below).

-There are two groupings of settings: Download and Slideshow.
+There are three groupings of settings: Download, Slideshow, and Advanced.

 Download
 -Download images from last.fm (default true)